jexxa-projects/JexxaArchetypes/jlegmed-blank-archetype/src/main/resources/archetype-resources/README.md

 To continuously build and deploy your application, we recommend using GitHub as described [here](README-GitHub.md).

 ${hash}${hash}${hash} Package Structure
-To organize our code we recommend the following package structure:
+To organize our code, we recommend the following package structure.
+Since messages are treated as first-class objects, we strongly recommend a fine-grained packages structure:

 ```
 (${package})
-    plugins
+    flowgraph // Provides app specific flow graphs
+    plugins   // Provides app specific filter
     |    <technology 1>
     |    ...
     |    <technology n>
     dto
-    |    <use case 1>
-    |    ...
-    |    <use case n>
-    ${projectName}.java
+        |    consumedmessage  // Messages received by the app
+        |    publishedmessage // Messages published by the app
+        |    domainevent      // Domain events published by the app
+        |    telemetrydata    // Telemetry data published by the app
+        |    flowdata         // Data structures used only within the app
+        |    flowerror        // Exceptions occurred during processing

 ```

 ${hash}${hash}${hash} Cleanup Readme

-After successfully set up your new project, you should clean up the text of README as described [here](https://www.makeareadme.com)
+After successfully setting up your new project, you should clean up the text of README as described [here](https://www.makeareadme.com)